sebassem/bicep-lz-vending/README.md

 _____________________________________________________________________________________________________________________________________

-## ⚠️⚠️ Repository archiving notice ⚠️⚠️
+## ⚠️⚠️ Repository archival notice ⚠️⚠️

 We would like to inform you that this repository has been **archived** and the Bicep landing zone vending module for Azure now has a new home in the [Bicep public registry](https://aka.ms/lz-vending/bicep).